acrossfields/idilsezer/en/background/datascience.md

     </tr>
     <tr class="table-bgsub-details">
       <td colspan="3">
-        <p>Python Programming, a 48-hour certificate program offered by Mindset Institute covering basic programming concepts for data science using Python 3 in Jupyter, in addition to an introduction to statistics, version control, and APIs.
+        <p>Python Programming, a 48-hour certificate program offered by Mindset Institute covering the basics of Python 3 using Jupyter for data science applications, in addition to an introduction to statistics, version control, and APIs.
 Completed in July 2024.</p>
       </td>
     </tr>
   </table>